turingschool/backend-curriculum-site/module4/lessons/intro_to_graphql_slides.md

 # Familiarize Yourself with Starter Repo

+- What do you have at localhost:3000?
+4000?
+Where are those things coming from?
 - `package.json` - what has been installed, and what job do you think each dependency has?
 - `db.json` - familiarize yourself with our initial data.
 - `server.js` - this is an Express server built _with_ GraphQL, so you'll still see some of the things you're familiar with!